ComScore

 • Average carbs per serving: 4 grams

 One of our favorite perks about the keto diet?
-Cheese is welcomed with open arms mouths.
+Cheese and charcuterie are welcomed with open arms mouths.
 And there's nothing better to wash down your favorite Brie (or cheddar) with than this vibrant, fruit-forward wine.
 Lively and acidic, catarratto offers notes of candied fruit, honey and red apple, so if sweet wines are usually your thing, this one is sure to satisfy your craving without spoiling your diet.

 Best for Chicken